-A) Range Plays originating from the Hit Check routine (Original Play Result #'s 1 to 40)
+A) Range Plays originating from the Hit Check Charts (Original Play Result #'s 1 to 40)

-- If the fielder makes the play, refer to the Descriptions for Range Plays Made on Hit Play Results chart on the Range Plays page.
-The description will tell how the hit was taken away and the base advance for any base runners. - If the fielder does not make the play, then the play result and the base advance remain the same as the original play result (think of it as a hit that wasn't taken away), and if it is on a Deep Fly - first check for a home run and if no home run then rule it a Double (otw). - There are no range checks on HBPs.
-If the pitcher's die indicates a range check (value of "R") on an HBP, then it is always a hit by pitch. - On ground ball singles, refer to the Fielder for GB Single Range Checks chart on the Range Plays page to get the infielder whose range should be checked by using the field that the single was hit to, the side of the plate the batter is hitting from, and the batter's power rating
+- If the fielder makes the play refer to the Descriptions for Range Plays Made on Hit Numbers (0-39) chart on the Range Plays page that gives you a description on how the hit was taken away and the base advance for any base runners. - If the play is not made by the fielder then the play result and the base advance remain the same as the original play result (think of it as a hit that wasn't taken away), and if it is on a Deep Fly first check for a home run and if no home run then rule it a Double (otw). - There are no range checks on HBP's (play result #40).
+If the hit check chart indicates a range check on a HBP then it is always a hit by pitch. - On ground ball singles refer to the Fielder For GB Single Range Checks chart on the Range Plays page to get the infielder whose range should be checked by using the field that the single was hit to, the side of the plate the batter is hitting from, and the batters power rating.